Akeley Pancake 35mm Camera

 November, 1915 Patent for Akeley 35mm Motion Picture Camera

-Akeley first patented his camera in 1915 and after several variations and investors, he finally landed with a design ready for production.
-Then on July 21, 1917 the Signal Corps was designated the bureau responsible for obtaining coverage of American participation in World War I. They quickly placed a large order for the new Akeley Motion Picture Camera including training.
-Carl Akeley himself participated in the initial sessions.
+Akeley first patented his camera in 1915, and after several variations and investors, he finally landed on a design ready for production a few years later.
+As America entered World War I in 1917, the military recognized the need to document the conflict.
+On July 21, 1917, the Signal Corps was designated the bureau responsible for obtaining coverage of American participation in the war.
+The Akeley's rugged design and advanced features made it ideal for combat conditions, and the Signal Corps purchased the entire manufacturing capacity of the new camera, including training for military cameramen.
+Carl Akeley himself participated in the initial training sessions

 Signal Corps with Akeley Pancake Camera

-The Akeley was used throughout the world.
-From the Arctic to photograph Robert Flaherty’s pioneering documentary Nanook of the North to the Wilds of Kenya with explorers and film makers Osa and Martina Johnson.
+The Akeley was used throughout the world, from the Arctic to photograph Robert Flaherty's pioneering documentary Nanook of the North to the wilds of Kenya with explorers and filmmakers Osa and Martin Johnson.

 Akeley camera manual

-Due to the unique shape of the camera, the Akeley had a 230-degree cloth shutter which wrapped around the body, allowing it to be used in lower light.
-It was also the first camera to offer an articulating eyepiece, a standard today but unavailable on any other camera of its era.
+Due to the unique shape of the camera, the Akeley had a 230-degree cloth shutter that wrapped around the body, allowing it to be used in lower light.
+It was the first camera to offer an articulating eyepiece, a standard today but unavailable on any other camera of its era.
 Akeley also invented a unique gyro head and tripod for the camera.
-Due to these unique features, the Akeley was frequently used in Hollywood for specialty action work, like the extensive aerial cinematography of Elmer G. Dyer, ASC, Faxon Dean, ASC and many others in the feature film Wings (1927).
-Over 200 cameras were used on Wings, and nearly just as many cameramen.
-Many of the top films of the era featured Akeley cameras including Hell’s Angels (1930) and Only Angeles Have Wings (1939).
-It was also used to capture specialty shots for The Ten Commandments (1923) and Ben Hur (1925).
+Due to these features, the Akeley was frequently used in Hollywood for specialty action work, like the extensive aerial cinematography of Elmer G. Dyer, ASC, Faxon Dean, ASC, and many others in the feature film Wings (1927).
+Over 200 cameras were used on Wings, and nearly as many cameramen.
+Many of the top films of the era featured Akeley cameras, including Hell's Angels (1930) and Only Angels Have Wings (1939).
+It was also used to capture specialty shots for The Ten Commandments (1923) and Ben-Hur (1925).

 Cover of Scientific American- March 29, 1919